 HASE 2020 Interest Registration

 The workshop is non-traditional in format and will be structured as a series of collaborative working sessions.
-We therefore will ask participants to commit to joining us for the whole two days, if they choose to participate.
+We therefore encourage participants to commit to joining us for the whole day, if they choose to participate.
 Based on previous workshops, this commitment will lead to a far more productive and interesting discussion.
 So that we can get an idea of numbers and also of participant interest in various topics and in potentially speaking, please register interest here: https://forms.gle/qGf7h1DAvybBuQC47